 Natural Capital Accounting

-The Natural Capital Accounting (NCA) workstream aims to develop a decision framework and set of principles to help companies determine what form of NCA to adopt, and identify the best practice guidance and tools available to support them.
-The approach will be piloted by volunteer companies.
+- Developing a decision framework and set of principles to help companies determine what form of NCA to adopt, and identify the best practice guidance and tools available to support them;

 - Comparing NCA applications between businesses, governments and financial institutions, and identifying the main gaps and obstacles for sharing information, knowledge and best practices in NCA between these actors.

 - Investigating the links between natural capital accounting for businesses and the concept of ‘Net Impact’.

 Visit the Resources section to explore the business solution and documents that the workstream has developed with contributing members over the last years.

 You would like to share experiences and get engaged in this work?

 Contact the NCA workstream leader, Johan Lammerant.